rajatbutola/ML_ShinyApp_R/README.md

 # LogitDA_App

-This project provides an interactive **Shiny web application** that allows users to generate predictions using pre-trained machine learning models on uploaded test data.
+This project provides an interactive **R-based Shiny web application** that allows users to generate predictions using pre-trained machine learning models on uploaded test data.
 The app supports **logistic regression models** for two different types of cancer (mUC and RCC) and enables users to upload their test dataset, select a model, and generate predictions.
 The resulting predictions can then be downloaded as a CSV file for further analysis.

 ## Features